syncfusion-content/wpf-docs/wpf/Maps/Markers.md

 The [`MarkerSelected`](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Maps.MapLayer.html) event is fired when a marker is selected.
 The `MarkerTemplate`, `SelectedMarker`, and `IsSelected` will be passed to MarkerSelectedEventArgs.

-If you set any view for the `MarkerTemplate` property of MarkerSelectedEventArgs, then the corresponding view will be applied to the selected marker.
+If you set any view for the [`MarkerTemplate`](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Maps.MarkerSelectedEventArgs.html#Syncfusion_UI_Xaml_Maps_MarkerSelectedEventArgs_MarkerTemplate) property of MarkerSelectedEventArgs, then the corresponding view will be applied to the selected marker.

-`SelectedMarker`: Contains selected marker data.
+[`SelectedMarker`](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Maps.MarkerSelectedEventArgs.html#Syncfusion_UI_Xaml_Maps_MarkerSelectedEventArgs_SelectedMarker): Contains selected marker data.

-`IsSelected`: Used to identify whether the marker is selected or unselected.
+[`IsSelected`](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Maps.MarkerSelectedEventArgs.html#Syncfusion_UI_Xaml_Maps_MarkerSelectedEventArgs_IsSelected): Used to identify whether the marker is selected or unselected.

+[`CanBringToTop`](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Maps.MarkerSelectedEventArgs.html#Syncfusion_UI_Xaml_Maps_MarkerSelectedEventArgs_CanBringToTop) : Used to bring the selected marker to the top position.

 {% tabs %}